History & Memory

 History & Memory is a double-blind peer-reviewed academic journal covering the study of historical consciousness and memory.
-Scott Ury (Tel Aviv University) is the current editor of History & Memory.
-The journal's previous editors include Saul Friedländer, Dan Diner and Gulie Ne'eman Arad (1989–2000), Gadi Algazi (2001–2012) and José Brunner (2012–2020).
+Prof. Scott Ury (Tel Aviv University) is the current editor of History & Memory.
+The journal's previous editors include Profs.
+Saul Friedländer, Dan Diner and Gulie Ne'eman Arad (1989–2000), Gadi Algazi (2001–2012) and José Brunner (2012–2020).

-Published biannually by Indiana University Press, History & Memory currently has an H-index of 31 and an SJR of 0.179.
+Published biannually by Indiana University Press, History & Memory is currently ranked Q1 (78% for history journals) with an H-index of 33 and an SJR of 0.366.